Sedat Peker

-Reis Sedat Peker ([(re'jis) seˈdat peˈcæɾ]; born 26 June 1971) is a Turkish mafia boss and whistle-blower who has made various allegations about Turkish politicians and numerous government engagements in illegal activities through his own YouTube channel.
-He has described himself as a Pan-Turkist and Turanist.
+Reis Sedat Peker ([(re'jis) seˈdat peˈcæɾ]; born 26 June 1971) is a Turkish mafia leader and whistle-blower who has made multiple allegations regarding Turkish politicians and alleged government involvement in illegal activities through his YouTube channel.
+He identifies himself as a pan-Turkist and Turanist.

-Life
+Early life and education

 Sedat was born in Adapazarı, in the Turkish province of Sakarya.
 He spent considerable time in Germany.
-In a 1999 interview with Milliyet he self-identified as a Pan-Turkist and Turanist.
+In a 1999 interview with Milliyet he self-identified as a pan-Turkist and Turanist.